-What is Technology Education?
+What is TED Education?

 What Do I Study?

-Students studying Technology Education will embark in a course sequence that includes hands-on courses deeply embedded in engineering design in addition to the core requirements of the college.
+Students studying TED Education will embark in a course sequence that includes hands-on courses deeply embedded in engineering design in addition to the core requirements of the college.
 All students studying education will participate in student teaching experiences.
 While every program has their own courses you will learn how to teach students how to think critically.
-Specific content and skills that may be taught under a Technology Education endorsement include:
+Specific content and skills that may be taught under a TED Education endorsement include:

 Check out TCNJ's suggested course sequence.